uidaholib/main-web-redesign_draft/content/services/reserve/index.md

 - Click on the course name to view a list of all items on reserve.
 - To access electronic reserve items, students will have to sign in using their NetID.
 {% endcapture %}
-{% include feature/card.html header="Reserve Policies" text=instr %}
+{% include feature/card.html header="Policies and Information" text=instr %}

+## Frequently Asked Questions

 {% assign faq = site.data.services_reserves_faq | where_exp: "c", "c.category != 'Leganto FAQ'" %}
 {% assign cats = faq | map: "category" | uniq %}